synthdnb/BPSR-ZDPS/README.md

 > [!NOTE]
 > If you do not want to change the volume level in ZDPS, you can use the Windows Volume Mixer to adjust the ZDPS volume - changing all sounds it plays at once.
 This however is not the recommended way of adjusting them.

+> [!TIP]
+> If you don't have a custom `MP3`/`WAV` file to use, but want a different sound, ZDPS has a few different audio files you can use located in the `Data/Audio` directory.
+The default file used for alerts is the `Data/Audio/LetsDoThis.mp3` file.

 #### Integrations